 Simulated data actually is routinely used in situations where resources are limited or gathering real data would be too expensive or impractical though.
 Monte Carlo simulation is a mathematical modeling technique that allows you to see all possible outcomes and assess risk to make data-driven decisions.
 Historical data is ran through a large number of random computerized simulations that project the probable outcomes of future projects under similar circumstances.

-Companion by Minitab is a software platform that combines a desktop app for executing quality projects with a web dashboard that makes reporting on your entire quality initiative literally effortless.
+Minitab Engage is a software platform that combines a desktop app for executing quality projects with a web dashboard that makes reporting on your entire quality initiative literally effortless.
 Among the first-in-class tools in the desktop app is a Monte Carlo simulation tool that makes this method extremely accessible.

 The Monte Carlo method uses repeated random sampling to generate simulated data to use with a mathematical model.
 This model often comes from a statistical analysis, such as a designed experiment or a regression analysis.

 Suppose you study a process and use statistics to model it like this:

 With this type of linear model, you can enter the process input values into the equation and predict the process output.
 However, in the real world, the input values won’t be a single value thanks to variability.

 Unfortunately, this input variability causes variability and defects in the output.

 Design a better process while taking uncertainty into account

 To design a better process, you could collect a mountain of data to determine how input variability relates to output variability under a variety of conditions.
 However, if you understand the typical distribution of the input values and you have an equation that models the process, you can easily generate a vast amount of simulated input values and enter them into the process equation to produce a simulated distribution of the process outputs.